limquanheng/travelapp/README.md

 Base requirements are node.js, cordova and ionic installed.

+The RAR file can be unzipped and the project run from there.

-The www folder can be used to create a ionic project for running.
+Alternatiely, a debug mode apk is included, or the www folder within the project can be used to create a ionic project for running.
 Note the following plugins:

         cordova-plugin-console
         cordova-plugin-device